Woutitit/woutitit.github.io/workflow-and-productivity.md

 Also, if you need to get inspired, just load up a certain drum loop  or melody loop or chords or whatever or a certain preset and play with it and see if something comes out.
 Again, it's ok if it's almost blatant rip off since you'll turn it in your own anyway.

 But yeah, this step is really important in terms of workflow because there will be times you have writers block or simply don't know what to add or whatever and next to analysis this is really important to making good music because why trying to find the rules by trial and error if you can just quickly look them up.

+## Make MIDI presets
+Just like with samples, make MIDI presets of a certain chord progression or a certain lick or both together so that you can easily drag and drop the pattern in a project if you need it.
+Again, this lowers the barrier to entry as you don't got to go into your "commonities" document or analysis documents to find out how a certain "cliché" or cool thing is done.
+No, you simply drag and drop it in and you play with it.

+This is also handy as you can still choose the instrumentation for that MIDI and you can also ajdust to your taste and the song.

+So yeah, do this for some cliché chord progressions (with licks together over it and then another with both apart?
+If needed!) and just some cool sounding stuff that you've maybe done whilst working on a project.
+You can also do this for drum patterns though you have to see and hope the VSTS used will kind of use same sounds for the pattern so you'd want to try and use same DRUM patterns.

 ## Work in short focused bursts
 For sound design, composition, mixing etc. you need to concentrate.
 You need to ACTIVELY think about the stuff you want and are doing.
 You can't just muck around and get very little done.
 However, it's hard-wired in our brains to not do the hard part so we might give up easy on a song, we might open a project file but not really do anything or think about what to add because that requires effort.
 You don't do "deep work" and "deliberate practice" and you won't learn and won't progress the song.